pulaksim/hello-world/README.md

 learning

 Yo!
-Pulak, here to get into CS and programming.
+Pulak here to get into CS and programming.
 Just testing out the waters.